tn74/reem/docs/advanced.rst

 **Numpy Arrays**

 Numpy Arrays are stored in Redis through ships.
-If you want to keep the default ship for numpy arrays when including your own, you must include the default numpy ship in your list of ships.
+If you want to keep the default ship for numpy arrays when including your custom ships, you must include the default numpy ship in your list of ships.

 .. code-block:: python